 As a stark contrast to the previous example, Apple’s event registration email for the Worldwide Developer’s Conference keeps things as simple as possible.
 Of course a large reason as to how they’re able to pull this off is because of the strength of the Apple brand but there are still lessons from this email that you can apply to your own.

 The main takeaway from this example is that Apple clearly understands their audience, so much so that this email essentially becomes an inside joke.
-Because WWDC attracts top developers from around the world, the email speaks to them in their language, making the invitation into a command prompt.
+Because WWDC attracts top developers from around the world, the email speaks to them in their language, turning the event invitation into a command prompt.
 Emails like this prove that the WWDC events team are very familiar with their audience and send messages that their audience would very much appreciate.

 Key takeaway: Be conscious of your email audience and create emails tailored to their specific perspective, creating a much more personalized feel.